 - Spinal muscle atrophy (SMA)

-Paediatric neurologists act as consultants to primary care physicians, who may refer children to the neurologists for specialist care.
+Paediatric neurologists act as consultants to primary care physicians, who may refer children to the neurologists for specialist care, including paediatric surgery if needed.
 For children with long-term neurological ailments, the paediatric neurologist provides regular care and consultation.

 Get in touch with Gleneagles Hospitals, a renowned child specialist hospital near you, to consult with a paediatric neurologist.